danadi7/tp/docs/DeveloperGuide.md

     * 3a1.
 ScheDar shows an error message.

       Use case resumes at step 1.

-**Use case: assign priority to a task**

-**MSS**

-1. User requests to assign priority a specific task in the list
-2. ScheDar gives priority to the task

-    Use case ends.

-**Extensions**

-* 2a.
-The list is empty.

-  Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-ScheDar shows an error message.

-      Use case resumes at step 1.

-* 4a.
-The task already have a priority.

-    * 4a1.
-ScheDar shows a confirmation about overriding.

-         * 4a1a User confirms override

-         * ScheDar gives new priority to the task

-           Use case ends

-         * 4a1a User denies override

-           Use case resumes at step 1.

 **Use case: mark a task as done**

 **MSS**

-1. User requests to mark a specific task in the list as done
+1. User requests to mark a specific task in the list as done by specifying the index.
-2. ScheDar marks the task
+2. ScheDar marks the task as done.

     Use case ends.